wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 - What terms would you use to describe the inflorescence ?

--  Some botanists prefer to combine the Fabaceae and the Mimosaceae in a single family.
-How would you determine which of the available names to apply to the combined family?
-The alternative name Leguminosae is sometimes also applied to it.
-What is unusual about this name?

 ## Family Asteraceae, the Daisy family
 ### (Alternative name Compositae)

 1535 genera, 23,000 species; the largest family of dicotyledons; the family and many of the genera and even some species distributed worldwide, mainly in open communities.
+A relatively young family, Asteraceae probably has the highest rate of net diversification among all angiosperm families.

 Habit: mostly herbs, often annuals (many desert ephemerals), a few shrubs and trees.
+Often in arid or semi-arid environments.

 Inflorescence: a *capitulum* - a cluster of small sessile flowers seated on an expanded convex stem apex and surrounded by bracts (the *involucre*).